10 Things People with Organized Garages Have in Common

 It may sound trivial, but utilizing the same type of bin ensures they stack together neatly.
 Plus, uniformity creates less visual clutter.

 In a space that isn’t climate-controlled, look for hardy storage bins.
 Suzanne O’Donnell, of My LA Organizer, recommends Weathertight Totes.
 The sturdy bins have an air- and weather-tight seal to protect contents from moisture, dirt, and pests, and are available in various sizes.
-Here are some other popular organizing tools on Amazon to consider.

 Use lots of hooks